Lokathor/gba-from-scratch/book_src/ex3.md

 Here's where things get kinda weird.
 An object's attributes (most of which we'll cover lower down) include a "Tile ID" for the base tile of the object.
-These tile id values are used as a 32 byte index, regardless of 4bpp or 8bpp.
+These tile id values are used as an index for 32 byte offsetting, regardless of 4bpp or 8bpp.
 This means that they line up perfectly with a 4bpp view of the tile data, and we get 1024 IDs.

 ```rust